chrismolli/ProjectInertia/README.md

   * [Toolchain](#toolchain)

 ## Commercial-Off-The-Shelf in Space
-The Ferro-electric RAM cell is robust against various Single Event Effects.
+The usage of Commercial-Off-The-Shelf (COTS) components in Space has been a topic of research for many years already due to the benefits of higher performance and lower costs, when compared to their radiation hardened counterparts.
+However COTS components are subject to a manifold of radiation induced failure modes, that need to be considered during system design (SRC).

-TODO
+This project propose the use of a COTS microcontroller that is based on Ferro-Electric RAM.
+The Ferro-electric RAM cell itself is resilient against various Single Event Effects (ADD SRC).
+However the peripherals within the respective integrated circuit might still experience Single Event Effects (ADD SRC).

 ## Hardware Development
 The design is centered around the series of Ferroelectric-RAM based Microcontroller Units from Texas Instruments.
 The first prototype is using the [MSP430FR6972IPMR](https://www.ti.com/store/ti/en/p/product/?p=MSP430FR6972IPMR).